TC-Hewitt/OatCrownRust/README.md

 >_-S samplenames_US.txt_, subset US pop using sample names listed in samplenames_US.txt (1 per line)<br />
 >_-S samplenames_SA.txt_, subset SA pop using sample names listed in samplenames_SA.txt<br />

 Names must match exactly as present in the VCF file.
-In case they are not known, it is possible to retrieve them from the VCF with a bash script
+In case they are not known, it is possible to retrieve them from the VCF with a bash script<br />
 `zcat cr_collection.QA.biaSNPs.vcf.gz | egrep "^#" | tail -1`
 >_zcat_ will print gz compressed files, otherwise use _cat_ if VCF uncompressed<br />
 >_egrep_ will find only header lines (starts with "#")<br />